AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Check our article on hyperautomation in retail for more examples.

-For more on the internet of things
+For more on the Internet of things

-To learn more about how internet of things (IoT) is being implemented in other sectors of the economy, read:
+To learn more about how Internet of Things (IoT) is being implemented in other sectors of the economy, read:

-Finally, If you believe your business will benefit from an internet of things solution or device, feel free to check our data-driven hub of internet of things solutions and tools.
+Finally, if you believe your business will benefit from an Internet of Things solution or device, feel free to check our data-driven hub of Internet of Things solutions and tools.

 Cem has been the principal analyst at AIMultiple since 2017.
-AIMultiple informs hundreds of thousands of businesses (as per similarWeb) including 60% of Fortune 500 every month.
+AIMultiple informs hundreds of thousands of businesses (as per similarWeb) including 55% of Fortune 500 every month.

-Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE, NGOs like World Economic Forum and supranational organizations like European Commission.
-You can see more reputable companies and media that referenced AIMultiple.
+Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE and NGOs like World Economic Forum and supranational organizations like European Commission.
+You can see more reputable companies and resources that referenced AIMultiple.

 Throughout his career, Cem served as a tech consultant, tech buyer and tech entrepreneur.
-He advised businesses on their enterprise software, automation, cloud, AI / ML and other technology related decisions at McKinsey & Company and Altman Solon for more than a decade.
+He advised enterprises on their technology decisions at McKinsey & Company and Altman Solon for more than a decade.
 He also published a McKinsey report on digitalization.

 He led technology strategy and procurement of a telco while reporting to the CEO.
 He has also led commercial growth of deep tech company Hypatos that reached a 7 digit annual recurring revenue and a 9 digit valuation from 0 within 2 years.
 Cem's work in Hypatos was covered by leading technology publications like TechCrunch and Business Insider.